-- Be able to arrange own transportation to/from the RTU
+- Be able to arrange own transportation to and from the RTU

 To be discharged from the Next Stage programme at the NRH, one or more of the following must be true:

-- The person has received maximum benefit from the inpatient programme.
+- The person has achieved their identified training goals and is deemed to have received maximum benefit from the programme.

 - The person has improved to the projected functional level that will allow discharge to another specified environment or service.

-- The person experiences major intervening surgical, medical and/or psychological problems that precludes further benefit from a continuing the training programme.
+- The person experiences major intervening surgical, medical and, or psychological problems that precludes further benefit from continuing the training programme.

 - The person’s ongoing rehabilitation needs can best be met in an alternative environment or service.
 Relevant services have been contacted and informed and the details provided to the person.

-- The person is no longer willing to be an active participant in the inpatient programme.
-(The Next Stage programme is strictly voluntary and person’s can request to discontinue their programme at any stage)
+- The person is no longer willing to be an active participant in the programme.
+(The Next Stage programme is strictly voluntary and persons can request to discontinue their programme at any stage).

 - The person is in breach of or non-compliant with programme services and policies.

 The Next Stage programme is delivered on a modular basis.
-Each trainee will participate in modules to meet their individual needs.
-There are 23 training modules which are grouped in the following 6 areas;
+Training takes place in both individual and group formats, depending on the trainee’s needs and goals.
+There are 25 training modules which are grouped in the following 6 areas:

 - Brain Injury Management